DOAJ/doaj/static_content/_docs/content/faq.md

   8. Send copies of any data you sent to the system.
     + For example, article XML files uploaded, or payloads sent to the API.

-Send the information to [feedback@doaj.org](mailto:feedback@doaj.org).
-If you are familiar with GitHub, you can [create the bug ticket](https://github.com/DOAJ/doaj/issues/new/choose) yourself.
 Don’t send us your passwords or API keys.

 ---
-## Account
-### When do I need an account?
-If you are not a publisher you do not need an account.
-All of our content is Open Access and available on our website.
-If you are a publisher and have lost your account, please [contact us](/contact) stating your issn and we will find out what happened.
-### How can I reset my password?
-[Reset your password here.](/password-reset/).
-Please [contact us](/contact/) if you did not get a password reset link.
-### How can I merge journals into the same account?
-If your institution has several journals that are spread into different accounts and you would like to have a single one, please [contact us](/contact/).

 ## Metadata

 ### Failed XML uploads explained

 This section describes the possible error messages that you may see when you upload an article XML file to DOAJ.
 Depending on the message in the "Notes" column of your [History of uploads](/publisher/uploadfile) table, some corrective actions may be available to you.

-In cases where there is no action to be taken, or the suggested actions have not successfully resolved the issues, please [contact us]({{ url_for('doaj.contact') }}) with the following details:
+In cases where there is no action to be taken, or the suggested actions have not successfully resolved the issues, please [contact us](/contact/) with the following details:

 *   The time of the file upload
 *   The exact error message as it appears in the "Notes" column